babastian18/my_DevOps_Project/Ansible_2.md

 3. using ansible to create containers
 4. jenkins job to build an image onto ansible
 5. create container on dockerhost using ansible playbook
+6. jenkins CI/CD to deploy on container using ansible

 ### Login to jenkins web
 1. `manage jenkins` --> `configure system`